TecknozBD/Hyper-Titan/document/hyper-titan.md

 ## Overview

 Hyper-Titan is a Dual Core SoC design with big-Little architecture, featuring an RV64G Performance core and an RV32IMF Efficiency core.
-The design incorporates TCDM memory for low-latency access, a DMA controller for efficient data transfers, and a suite of peripherals including UART & SPI.
+The design incorporates TCM memory for low-latency access, a DMA controller for efficient data transfers, and a suite of peripherals including UART & SPI.

 ## Features

 - **Dual Core Architecture**: Combines a high-performance RV64G core with a power-efficient RV32IMF core.
-- **TCDM Memory**: Provides low-latency access to shared memory for both cores.
+- **TCM Memory**: Provides low-latency access to shared memory for both cores.
 - **DMA Controller**: Facilitates efficient data transfers between peripherals and memory without CPU intervention.
 - **Peripherals**: Includes UART for serial communication and SPI for high-speed data exchange.
 - **Open Source**: Fully open-source design, allowing for customization and extension.